 Safety and public issues like homelessness have been have been front and center in Los Angeles and the US in general.
 Additionally all the intense feelings everyone has about vaccines, masks, and politics is exhausting.

 While you need to pay attention to your personal safety and petty crime in any major city in the world, violent crime is extremely low in Portugal.
 Homelessness is also very low in Portugal.
 And vaccination rates are very high.

 No country is perfect.
-There is good and bad everywhere, but overall we feel really safe about moving to Portugal.
+There is good and bad everywhere, but overall we felt really safe moving to Portugal.

 8. Portugal is Filled With Beautiful Places to Explore

-We’ve barely scratched the surface of what’s available and plan to explore the country in depth over the next year.
-I can’t wait to share all of the beautiful destinations we will visit, here on the blog.
+We’ve barely scratched the surface of what’s available and plan to explore the country in depth We can’t wait to share all of the beautiful destinations here on the blog.

 9. Moving to Portugal for Great Surfing

-Portugal is known for some of the best surfing and the town we are moving to, Ericeira, is one of 10 places in the world (and the only one in Europe) that is part of the World Surfing Reserve.
+Portugal is known for some of the best surfing and Ericeira, is one of 10 places in the world (and the only one in Europe) that is part of the World Surfing Reserve.
 It’s probably not coincidental that we are moving from one of the 10 WSR places, Malibu, to Ericeira.